 Approximately 100 of the Fortune 500 rely on Yello to power their hiring programs.
 The platform is used in 70+ countries and in 15+ different languages.

 JobSnap is the hiring voice of Gen Z. The app’s core idea is no youth should be without job opportunities due to lack of experience or connections.

 The app uses a swipe.
 But instead of profile cards, candidates and employers must upload 30-second videos to tell their stories.
 A good story can be an awesome equalizer, just as soft skills and creativity open many doors.
 The technology helps to bridge 3.5M jobs available in high-turnover industries and 5M young adults looking for work.

 Oh well, the best are only a notch ahead of the rest: with a more robust architecture, better integrations, smarter technologies, or an innovative business model.
 What unites them though is the mobile-first approach.
 A mobile recruitment application has long become a must-have of any recruitment system.

 The benefits of developing a recruitment mobile application

 It would be hard to argue that mobile technology has transformed our lives.
-A mobile recruitment app is no exception.
+A mobile app for hiring is no exception.
 It provides beelines for recruiters and job seekers alike.